 Remember that most annual garden plants do like some sun.
-Also keep in mind that waterlogged ground is not good for vegetables.
+Also, keep in mind that waterlogged ground is not good for vegetables.
 Try container gardening or raised beds instead of fighting the natural tendencies of the area.
 Here is a detailed article on the pros and cons of different types of garden structures.

-Choose Crops for Your Annual Garden
+Choose Crops For Your Annual Garden

-Now its time to get specific about what plants you’ll grow in your garden this year.
+Now it’s time to get specific about what plants you’ll grow in your garden this year.
 I love this advice from gardening expert Margaret Roach:

 “To try to get real and filter “everything” down to “doable,” I list what I enjoy eating most often and most of all, which may still be too many things to fit in my available space.”A Way To Garden: A Hands-On Primer For Every Season, by Margaret Roach